Ashfika-Lira/time-keepers-new-client/README.md

 # Getting Started Timekeepers

-This project is live on [Outdoors on Bike](https://time-keepers-new.web.app/home).
+This project is live on [Time-keepers](https://time-keepers-new.web.app/home).

 ## Available Services for Normal users